saraheikonen/crop-diversity/README.md

 -  Modified from code from Kummu et al. (7).
 Calculates future shifts in Holdridge life zones.

 #### 6) step6_holdridge_analyses_main.m
 -  Modified from code from Kummu et al. (7).
 Combines Holdridge data with crop production data.
 Delineates crop specific SCSs and share of production and cropland area within and outside the SCS.
 The script performs the analysis for one crop at a time with the following input parameters: env = 'local', spamcrop_name = (crop raster filename here without the '.tif'), scenarios = 'warming', spam_year = '2020' or '2010' or '2005'.
+For the article, the code was run in parallel for all crops at the same time in a supercomputer using 5 CPUs per crop (1 CPU per modeled warming level + 1 for the baseline scenario).
+If you run the code locally, the script could be modified and sped up by utilizing 5 workers in the parfor loop (line 143).

 #### 7) step7_reorganize_step6_results.m
 - Reorganizes results collected from the parfor loop in step 6 for further analyses